tariqhamid/oose/docs/ClusterHierarchy.md

 * We use hyphens instead of subdomains for SSL purposes.

 ##Replication Considerations
-When the OOSE system distributes data it tries send the data to a host on the same physical network, or in other words the same site as mentioned above.
+When the OOSE system distributes data it tries send the data to a host on the same physical network, or in other words the same group as mentioned above.
 It will not however replicate to an instance on the same host as this would create the possibility for data to be unavailable in the event of a host going offline.

-If there are multiple *zones* available OOSE will do its best to create copies of data that are independent of zones but still reside within the same site.
+If there are multiple *groups* available OOSE will do its best to create copies of data that are independent of groups but still reside within the same site.

 Inter-site copies are only used in geographic caching situations or if high availability of data is requested at the instance configuration level.
 Each instance will make decisions about where to send data there is no monolithic master that makes decisions.
 So, it is important to configure each instance with similar replication rules.